yash-kedia/workshop_2/README.md

 # workshop_2
 step 1 .
-Fork the website in your pc .
+Fork the repo in your pc .
 step 2 .
 clone your repo in your pc .
 step 3 .